patriziorenelli/Powershell-ToolKit/README.md

-Collection of some short scripts useful for interfacing with Microsft Active Directory Types of scripts:
+ToolKit useful to interact with Microsft Active Directory Types of scripts:
 - Data Extraction
 - remote control and launch of commands

 Scripts list: